Bullwinkle's Entertainment: Northwoods, Boomers! Parks, and reorganization

 In 1998, a new store model known as the "Northwoods" design debuted at the now-defunct Bullwinkle's location in Myrtle Beach, South Carolina.
 Two more locations in Medford, New York, and Cary, North Carolina, opened in 1999 and 2000, respectively.
-Although there were a few permanent store closures throughout the early 1990s, Huish Family Fun Centers endured financial difficulties by the 2000s.
-To alleviate debts, Huish sold the Anaheim, El Cajon, Escondido, Fountain Valley, San Diego, and Upland Family Fun Centers (all of which also included Bullwinkle's Restaurants within them) plus the stand-alone Medford Bullwinkle's to Palace Entertainment, which is now owned by Herschend Family Entertainment.
+Although there were a few permanent store closures throughout the early 1990s, Huish Family Fun Centers sold the Anaheim, El Cajon, Escondido, Fountain Valley, San Diego, and Upland Family Fun Centers (all of which also included Bullwinkle's Restaurants within them) plus the stand-alone Medford Bullwinkle's to Palace Entertainment, which is now owned by Herschend Family Entertainment.
+Huish Family Fun Centers moved to the Pacific Northwest and opened a park in Tukwila, Washington and Willsonville, Oregon with partners from ABC batting cages.
 Palace rebranded them each to the Boomers!
 Parks brand.
 With the exception of Medford, all of the former Family Fun Centers immediately removed their Bullwinkle's theming and animatronics, with only the structural remains intact (the former Vista location houses a Johnny Rockets dining space in place of the former Bullwinkle's section).
 More stores closed later on, including Myrtle Beach in 2007 and Cary by 2010.